UCF/CM-WP-Plugin-Template/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "\U0001F680 Feature request"
-about: Suggest an idea for this theme
+about: Suggest an idea for this plugin

 ---